Azure/microsoft-data-encryption-sdk/net/samples/FileEncryptionDecryption_ParquetFile/README.md

 ## Setup sample

-Provide below details in `ClientConfiguration` static class:
+Provide `AzureKeyVaultKeyPath` in the Program file:

-1. AzureKeyVaultKeyPath

-   The URL to your Key in Azure Key Vault.
-Example: "https://example-vault.vault.azure.net/keys/ExampleKey/", replacing "example-vault" with the name of the Azure Key Vault you created and "ExampleKey" if you used a different name for your key than the quickstart tutorials used.

-2. AzureTenantId

-   A GUID value found in the Azure portal in the overview section of Azure Active Directory.

-3. AzureClientId

-   The application ID you configured in  [Enable client application access]().

-4. AzureClientSecret

-    During  [Enable client application access](), one of the authentication options available was creating an application secret.
-Set this value to that secret.
+The URL to your key in Azure Key Vault.
+The URL should include a version identifier, for example: https://example-vault.vault.azure.net:443/ExampleKey/ee1a695119e343328af6edbbd8d22093.
+For information on how to create a key and obtain its URL (including a key version id) using Azure Portal, see [Add a key to Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/keys/quick-create-portal#add-a-key-to-key-vault).

 ## Run the sample